 There are high expectations of rising interest rates.
-Actually the Fed has provided forward guidance about rates.
-This means bonds yields may probably rise.
-I say maybe, because I have been in this business for 25+ years and I have seen wide divergences between expectations and reality.
-One example no one should ever forget is the economist consensus in 2011 – 2012 period that quantitative easing will cause a surge in inflation and high bond yields.
+The Fed has provided forward guidance about rates.
+This means bond yields may probably rise.
+I say maybe because I have been in this business for 25+ years and I have seen wide divergences between expectations and reality.
+One example no one should ever forget is the economist consensus in the 2011 – 2012 period that quantitative easing will cause a surge in inflation and high bond yields.
 Pundits appeared on financial TV daily predicting a bond market crash.
 Some believed them and paid the price.

-The recent confirmation bias has taken the form of a head and shoulders pattern is the S&P 500 /10-Year Note yield ratio chart, as shown below:
+The recent confirmation bias has taken the form of a head and shoulders pattern in the S&P 500 /10-Year Note yield ratio chart, as shown below:

 Is there anyone who does not understand that stocks will rise or fall?

 Save the fact that if the pattern is confirmed, it means that stocks fell already provided that yields stayed constant or rose.

 There is of course the possibility that the pattern is confirmed but stocks and yields go higher.
 How?
 Stocks gain little but yields surge.
 This is a low probability scenario but possible.

 Why are people still involved in this type of technical analysis that is indistinguishable from astrology?